nihalwill/5-Day-Weather-Dashboard/README.md

-Started inital JS layout with Moment JS, clear button, and started the "Search" functionality Basic functionality working with weather API for city search and local storage/retrieval UV Index function and CSS linked to appropriate city search
+Started inital JS layout with Moment JS, clear button, and started the "Search" functionality Basic functionality working with weather API for city search and local storage/retrieval UV Index function and CSS linked to appropriate city search 5 Day functionality and recall when clicking on city from historical list working